Hamideh-ghanadian/UOttawa-Thesis-Template/README.md

 # UOttawa-Thesis-Template
 LaTeX template for Thesis in University of Ottawa

 This LaTeX template is designed specifically for students at the University of Ottawa who are working on their thesis or dissertation.
-It provides a structured and professionally formatted framework for organizing and presenting academic research in accordance with the university's guidelines and formatting requirements.
+It provides a structured and professionally formatted framework for organizing and presenting academic research in accordance with the university's guidelines and formatting requirements. **You only need to download the .zip file and upload it to your LaTeX software(or Overleaf).**

 ### Key Features: